 Depending on the coworking hub’s policies, you may also need to pay to for conference room time, storage lockers, P.O. boxes, and other perks.
 But these costs are likely to be significantly lower than what you’d pay for even a small office space, especially in the bustling districts where coworking hubs are usually found.

-What It Challenges: Traditional workplaces can be expensive, but coworking allows freelancers and solo professionals to work in a dynamic office environment at relatively low cost.
+What It Challenges: Traditional workplaces can be expensive, but coworking allows freelancers and solopreneurs to work in a dynamic office environment at relatively low cost.
 Coworking doesn’t just spread overhead costs among hundreds of workers in dozens of different fields – it’s also a social experience that puts people in close contact with professionals who have complementary talents.
-This makes it easier to form mutually beneficial partnerships.
+This makes forming mutually beneficial partnerships easier for all.

-For instance, a lawyer I know by association (a one-woman operation focused on intellectual property issues) rents a desk at each of the three CoCo outlets in my area.
+For instance, a lawyer I know by association (a one-woman operation focused on intellectual property issues) rents a desk at three COCO outlets in my area.
 She spends one day a week at each and generates the majority of her business through referrals and informal contacts there.
 She spends the other two weekdays at home or at a coffee shop, working furiously on projects for them.
 Until recently, a lawyer without an office was unheard of.

 6. Reselling and Trading